-The COVID-19 pandemic has impacted negatively on the economy and is likely to cause significant changes in demand, passenger behaviour, and generally how businesses conduct their activities and interact with clients and customers.
-It has also resulted in significant reductions in funding announced by the Minister of Finance in late June 2020 as part of the Supplementary Budget 2020.

-To address this cut in funding and to reflect an uncertain outcome of the pandemic on the utilisation patterns of public transport and the funding needed to subsidise public transport, a more conservative approach than that adopted for the scenarios assessed in the MYFIN 2019 was required.
+The MYFIN 2020 considered the negative impacts of the COVID-19 pandemic as well as reductions in PTNG funding announced by the Minister of Finance in late June 2020 as part of the Supplementary Budget 2020.
+To address this cut in funding and uncertainty regarding the utilisation patterns of public transport due to the pandemic, a more conservative approach than that adopted for the scenarios assessed in the MYFIN 2019 was required.